tatukristiani/mymoviesreact/README.md

 If there are movies available with the title you've provided they will show up on the screen and this page follows the same principle as in **Browse** -> click the movie etc.
 4. **Sign In** , here you can Sign In or Register a new account.
 The page displays these options clearly, just follow the normal steps as you would on any other website that has a Sign In/Register.
 5. **Logout** , after you've logged in a "Logout" button will appear and by clicking it you will be logged out.
+6. **Forgot Password** , in case you forgot your password there is a button located on **Sign In**.
+First you'll need to provide your accounts email, then you'll reveive an email that has a reset link that sends to you another page where you can reset your password.
+**NOTE!
+THIS EMAIL MIGHT BE LOCATED IN YOU SPAM SECTION**

 One thing to note is that currently the application logs you out if you close the windows, so there is no way of saving the session at this moment.